 For more practical risk management tips, or for assistance with implementing the use of Investor Bulletins and other resources, please click the button below to request time with a consultant, or call us at (619) 278- 0020.

-Author: Tina Mitchell, Lead Sr. Compliance Consultant; Editor: Michelle Jacko, CEO, Core Compliance & Legal Services (“Core Compliance”).
+Author: Tina Mitchell, Managing Director, Consultation Services; Editor: Michelle Jacko, CEO, Core Compliance & Legal Services (“Core Compliance”).
 Core Compliance works extensively with investment advisers, broker-dealers, investment companies, hedge funds, private equity firms and banks on regulatory compliance issues.

 This article is for information purposes and does not contain or convey legal or tax advice.
 The information herein should not be relied upon in regard to any particular facts or circumstances without first consulting with a lawyer and/or tax professional.